Xenios91/Secrets-Extractor/README.md

 ```-output=fileToDumpSecretsTo.json```

-Note - If file is not utilized, a live capture will initiate.
+Note - If the file flag is not utilized, a live capture will be initiated.